Email marketing is the most powerful tool at your disposal and not taking advantage of its unique benefits is really missing a trick. Here’s why.

 Authenticity or Bust

-Doing it right starts with respecting your readers, making sure that you stay in touch with them regularly but only emailing them with something that has genuine value.
-Make sure that any “ask” – i.e. any time you want something from them, whether that’s a sale or a share or a review – is surrounded by a string of “gives.”
+Doing it right starts with respecting your readers.
+Making sure you stay in touch with them regularly.
+(But only emailing them with something that has genuine value.)
+Make sure that any “ask” is surrounded by a string of “gives.”
+And by “ask” I mean any time you want something .
+Whether that’s a sale or a share or a review.

-If you want help with any of this stuff, if you want to do email right, check out Newsletter Ninja – the best book out there on the topic.
-It changed my whole approach.
+If you want help with any of this stuff, if you want to do email right, check out Newsletter Ninja.
+It’s the best book on the topic and changed my whole approach.

 And whatever your approach to email is, don’t listen to anyone who tells you that email marketing doesn’t work just because spammers are a thing.
 That’s an incredibly limited view, one that could end up limiting your own potential.

 I send out exclusive content every Friday to my mailing list subscribers.
 We get deep into the topic of email for authors, as well as the latest tricks with Facebook Ads or BookBub Ads.
 I also cover content marketing, reader targeting, and everything else under the sun that pertains to building audience and reaching readers.

 By signing up to my list, you get access to the all the old emails too, as well as sneak previews of upcoming books (meaning you get the jump on the latest tricks strategies of everyone else), and exclusive discounts too.

 You also get a FREE copy of Following – a book that you can’t get anywhere else!
 I strongly recommend that you join over ten thousand authors and sign up today because there are all sorts of bonuses you will enjoy.